 Jeremiah 24

 It is a small chapter built on one disorienting truth: the LORD does not measure His people by who looks blessed.
 Those who appear finished are the ones on whom He sets His eyes for good; those who appear safe are the ones in danger.
-And the difference between the baskets is not finally their geography but their hearts - the one given an heart to know the LORD, the other left in its refusal.
-The vision asks the reader to stop reading circumstances as verdicts, and to ask instead where the living God is quietly at work giving the heart that turns home.2
+And the difference between the baskets is finally the heart - the one given an heart to know the LORD, the other left in its refusal.
+The vision asks the reader to stop reading circumstances as verdicts, and to ask instead where the living God is quietly at work giving the heart that turns home.

 Tap any highlighted phrase to jump to the commentary that unpacks it.